When Is the Best Time

 Big Spring is the final destination of this day hike, and it is not permitted to continue if you do not have a wilderness permit.
 As the name indicates, springs and waterfalls emerge out of the walls in this breathtaking place.
 Not many hikers wade through the water to the very end of this unique day hike.

-- Visit the last restrooms before starting the Narrows Hike.
+- Visit the last restrooms before starting the Narrows Hike at the shuttle bus station.

 - Never drink any water from the Virgin River and other streams inside the park, nor submerge your head.
 Also, don’t let your pet drink it.
 Since July 2020, after a pet fatality in the river, cyanobacteria have occurred and can harm people, especially children.